TastyWavez/ServiceNow2xMatters-BizService-and-Change-Intelligence/README.md

 > The credential record name must match the property value, or update the property accordingly.

-### 2) Ensure group ownership mapping works (recommended)
+### 2) Check group ownership mapping works (recommended)

 `serviceBatchSync` attempts to set `ownedBy.targetName` on xMatters services using the ServiceNow group name (e.g., `Software`).
-If the group does not exist in xMatters the service will exist but not be owned in xMatters.
+If the group does not exist in xMatters the service will exist but not be owned in xMatters, it will be orphaned.

-Ensure:
-- The xMatters groups you want to map exist and are **ACTIVE**
+For the best results, ensure the ServiceNow groups you want to map as xMatters service owners exist and are **ACTIVE** in xMatters.

 ---